orta/notes/web/auth-provider-notes.md

 ### Alternatives

-- Build out a separate app just for auth?
+- Build out a separate app JS just for auth?
 Why bother though, when we could just host FusionAuth?

 - Find a way to have free users _not_ use authentication?
-We do want people to have some session state without users, maybe becoming a paid user is the only way to do any logging in at all?
-This feels a bit tricky to really pull off (and quite limiting overall) so is unlikely
+We have a good case to want people to have some session state without users, maybe becoming a paid user is the only way to do any logging in at all?
+This feels a bit tricky to really pull off (and quite limiting in the features we could have) so is unlikely to be an acceptable constraint on the long run.

 ### Summary

 I dunno.
 That's why it's notes.
-I think I might try prototype something in Supabase, and then give FusionAth a run before I make an decisions.
+I think I might try prototype something in Supabase, and then give FusionAth a run before I make any decisions.